-Thank you for choosing Marshall Health as your health care provider.
-We bring together the region’s top clinicians and researchers to provide world-class care to the tri-state region of West Virginia, Ohio, Kentucky and beyond.
+Thank you for choosing Marshall Health, where we bring together the region’s leading clinicians and researchers to deliver world-class care to the tri-state region of West Virginia, Ohio, Kentucky and beyond.

 Our Mission